Retro64XYZ/retro64xyz.github.io/_posts/2018-02-15-2018-introduction-to-freenet.md

 No single group should hold a monopoly over discussion.

-You can help build the future of communication by being an advocate for freespeech, anonymous networks, and open and civil discourse.
+You can help build the future of communication by being an advocate for free speech, anonymous networks, and open and civil discourse.
 We should not allow our differences to become a muzzle.
 We must contribute to the health and welfare of the internet in order to reduce the chance that we will one day discover ourselves unable to use it.
 Don't allow the internet to become 'The